oneapi-src/oneAPI-samples/Tools/VTuneProfiler/tachyon/README.md

 ## Guided Walkthrough

-This guided walkthrough starts with the serial implementation to establish a performance baseline and then compares the baseline to the OpenMP and TBB versions of the program with optimizations to the code.
+This guided walkthrough starts with the serial implementation to establish a performance baseline and then compares the baseline to the OpenMP and oneTBB versions of the program with optimizations to the code.

 ### Run the Serial Version